Gull Wing Group International: 2022 convention

 One hundred five attendees, along with ten Gullwings and twelve Roadsters participated in Greenbrier, WV.
 As well as eight SLSs (5 coupes and three roadsters), a 280 SL, a 300D Adenauer, two “Ostermeier” Gullwings, and one hand-built tribute Gullwing.
 The 2022 convention had enough SLSs at the show to give awards for the first time.
 Hagerty presented on classic car insurance and others gave a review of SLS cars, options, and current market trends.
 The Fédération Internationale des Véhicules Anciens (FIVA) inspected twelve cars for the first time for the GWG.

 2023 convention

 The 2023 convention was head at the Chateau Frontenac, Quebec City, Canada.
 The convention attracted 94 registered members and was chaired by Gina and Peter Starr.
 In a Thursday Tech Session, representatives from Hagerty discussed market trends related to the 300SL.
 Board member Robert Webster, presented his highly modified 300SL.
 Additionally, board member Paul Devers conducted a presentation on the SLS.
 Board member Craig Mclaughlin stepped down from the GWG board of directors after 6 years as a board member and Amir Almagor stepped down from the board after 8 years as a member of the board.
 Molly Dunne and Ed Knoll were elected to the board.
 President John Willott stepped down from the board of directors after 6 years in office and David Dukehart was elected president.

+2024 convention

+At its first-ever spring convention at the Ojai Valley Inn, the Gull Wing Group drew 138 participants, including a record 42 first-time attendees.
+Programming included a technical session, a panel emphasizing brake upkeep, a Friday rally across Santa Barbara County, and an indoor swap meet.
+The car show assembled 28 300 SLs and 9 SLSs.
+The weekend concluded with an anniversary-themed awards dinner and plans for the 56th convention on Vancouver Island, July 9–13.